krzysztofzuraw/100-days-of-code/log.md

 **Thoughts:** I made new blog post about Mutations in Relay - I think I will end this series on this one.
 TM conf is still work in progress.

+## Day 17: January 8, 2018

+**Today's Progress:** Algorithm is working after fixes!
+Isn't the most efficient one but it works!
+I also refactor a little bit CSS.

+**Thoughts:** It turns out that problem with failing test was due to error on assertion in the test - I think I means that my `Tree` class is too complicated.